 - Add subscription entries to the list

-- Open the DMF options dialog and select Servers then select the required server and click Edit
+- Open the DMF Options dialog and select Servers, click the Advanced tab, then select the required server and click Edit

 To enable via Group Policy set the following registry key:

-- Open the DMF options dialog and select Support then check the Push Favourites option under Extensions.
+- Open the DMF options dialog and select Support then check the Push Favorites option under Extensions.

 Create a Subscription List

-A subscription list can be created in any site collection that users can access via MacroView DMF or Message.
-This includes a user's OneDrive for Business site or a Microsoft Teams site.
+A subscription list can be created in any site collection that users can access via MacroView DMF, Message or MacroView Mail.
+This includes a Microsoft Teams site.